 - Items long overdue and already billed for replacement; these must be brought to a library for renewal.

-- Items whose loan policies do not allow renewal, such as reserve readings, 14-day checkouts (software, CDs, DVDs/Blu-ray, equipment, etc.), and material checked out by special permission.
+- Items whose loan policies do not allow renewal, such as reserve readings, equipment, media, and material checked out by special permission.

 After five online renewals, borrowers must bring the material back to the library to renew.
-Faculty and staff have two years to renew overdue MSU material (excluding above exceptions) before they will be billed for replacement of the material, and their library privileges will be suspended.
+Faculty and staff have 6 months to renew overdue MSU material (excluding above exceptions) before they will be billed for replacement of the material, and their library privileges will be suspended.

 Fines and bills are the responsibility of the borrower regardless of being away from campus for breaks between semesters, vacations, exams, illness, car trouble, sabbatical leaves, unread MSU e-mail, late or never-received reminder notices, etc. Fine amounts are not calculated until after material is returned.

 If a borrower owes money, privileges are suspended without notice.
 Payment may be made in person at the Circulation desk, by phone (517-355-2333), or by mail (Michigan State University Libraries, ATTN: Circulation, 366 W. Circle Drive, East Lansing, MI 48824).

 No fines are charged for most material in the MSU Libraries, but overdue fines are charged for Reserve Material, Equipment & Overdue Recalled items.

 - Reserves: $1.00/hour.
 NOTE: Our system considers an item that is one minute overdue to be a full hour overdue.
 Therefore, the full hourly amount is assessed for any portion of an hour overdue, even one minute.

 - Various equipment (whiteboard markers/erasers, phone chargers, calculators, locks, some Makerspace equipment, etc.): $1.00/hour